MazeMap/URL-API/URL-API.md

 ```
 http://use.mazemap.com/?campusid=1&desttype=point&dest=10.4035968,63.4175039,6&starttype=point&start=10.4030281,63.4185463,0&startname=Start%20Here&destname=John's%20Office
 ```
 * `startname` defines the string to be used for the start point.
-*   `destname` defines the string to be used for the end point.
+* `destname` defines the string to be used for the destination point.

 If you defined a `sharepoi`, use `sharepoiname` to customize the name.
 ```
 http://use.mazemap.com/?campusid=1&sharepoitype=point&sharepoi=10.40153,63.41809,1&sharepoiname=Awesome%20Vending%20Machine
 ```